kimatron/dive-in/TESTING.md

 **Notes:** The subscription model is partially implemented, and work is ongoing to complete the feature.
 The current implementation allows users to subscribe but lacks full functionality for managing subscriptions and notifications.

-## Styling-errors
+## Styling-errors:

-- Last minute changes changed the style of my containers, and it looks more squished than I would like.
+- Last-minute changes changed the style of my containers, and they looks more squished than I would like.
+In my last minute deployed site the author image is not displaying, I can not figure out why as it worked fine before, and it is displaying ok when it is ran locally with Debug set to True, and not when it is set to false.
+I have collected static, which fixed this issue before, but unfortunately it's not working in this moment.